cloudmesh-book/book-latex-2018/cloud-technologies/all.md

-Eclipse Winery is a ``web-based environment to graphically model [Topology and Orchestration Specification for Cloud Applications] TOSCA topologies and plans managing these topologies'' [@www-winery].
-Winery is a ``tool offering an HTML5-based environment for graph-based modeling of application topologies and defining reusable component and relationship types'' [@winery-paper-2013].
-This web-based interface enables users to drag and drop icons to create automated ``provisioning, management, and termination of applications in a portable and interoperable way'' [@winery-paper-2013].
-Essentially, this web-based interface allows users to create an application topology, which ``describes software and hardware components involved and relationships between them'' as well a management plan, which ``captures knowledge [regarding how] to deploy and manage an application'' [@winery-paper-2013].
+Eclipse Winery is a

+> ``web-based environment to graphically model
+> [Topology and Orchestration Specification for Cloud Applications]
+> TOSCA topologies and plans managing these topologies'' [@www-winery].

+Winery is a

+> ``tool offering an HTML5-based environment for graph-based modeling
+> of application topologies and defining reusable component and
+> relationship types'' [@winery-paper-2013].

+This web-based interface enables users to drag and drop icons to create automated

+> ``provisioning, management, and termination of applications in a
+> portable and interoperable way'' [@winery-paper-2013].

+Essentially, this
+web-based interface allows users to create an application topology, which

+> ``describes software and hardware components involved and
+> relationships between them''

+as well a management plan, which

+> ``captures knowledge [regarding how] to deploy and manage an ap> plication'' [@winery-paper-2013].